XiaoMi/themis/readme.md

 1. ThemisProtocol/ThemisCoprocessorImpl: definition and implementation of the themis coprocessor interfaces.
 The major interfaces are prewrite/commit/themisGet.
 2. ThemisServerScanner/ThemisScanObserver: implement themis scan logic.
+3. ThemisRegionObserver: single-row write optimization, add data clean filter to the scanner of flush and compaction.
+4. ThemisMasterObserver: automatically add lock family when users creating table, set timestamp for data clean periodly.

 ## Usage